 10. Pinball Teaches Strategy

-Pinball is an excellent game to develop strategy.
+Pinball is an excellent game for developing strategic skills.
 Safer, less risky moves are rewarded with fewer points.
 On the other hand, high-scoring moves can bring big rewards but also end the game.
 Thus, children are presented with a situation akin to the fable, The Tortoise in the Hare.

 - Do they try slow and steady?